700-bed govt hospital in Gurugram to be named after Guru Nanak Dev: Haryana CM

 “This House believes that the creation of this corridor is a direct result of the immense grace of Guru Nanak Dev,” it said.

-"He travelled to 22 countries, spreading the profound message that religion transcends the artificial boundaries imposed by man on earth and in society.
+“He (Guru Nanak Dev) travelled to 22 countries, spreading the profound message that religion transcends the artificial boundaries imposed by man on earth and in society.

-"Haryana is fortunate that in the early 16th century, Guru Nanak Dev sanctified this land with the dust of his feet.
-During his various 'Udaasis' , he visited Haryana and guided the people here on the true path of religion," the resolution stated.
+“Haryana is fortunate that in the early 16th century, Guru Nanak Dev sanctified this land with the dust of his feet.
+During his various ‘Udaasis’ (in which the Guru set out on his sacred mission to spread the holy message of peace and compassion to all of mankind), he visited Haryana and guided the people here on the true path of religion,” the resolution stated.

 The teachings of Guru Nanak Dev will always be remembered for spiritual enlightenment, worldly prosperity and social harmony.
-He taught humanity the lesson of 'Naam Japo, Kirat Karo, Vand Chhako' centuries ago, stated the resolution moved by Saini.
+He taught humanity the lesson of ‘Naam Japo, Kirat Karo, Vand Chhako’ (chant the name of God, do hard and honest labour, and share the fruits of one’s earnings with the others) centuries ago, stated the resolution moved by Saini.

 “Today, I want to inform this august House that a 700-bedded government hospital is being constructed in Gurugram at a cost of about ₹1,000 crore.
 We have decided that this hospital will be named after Guru Nanak Dev Ji,” the chief minister said.